hvolkmer/website-blog-hv-de/_posts/2013-04-03-there-will-be-no-reliable-cloud-part-1.md

 ### Non-distributed base system with HA on top

-This is the classic "HA" case: Take some stateful service that is not distributed in itself like NFS (which is not distributed on the server side) or MySQL add some [Pacemaker](http://www.linux-ha.org/wiki/Pacemaker) magic with some [DRBD](http://www.drbd.org/) mixed in and your good.
+This is the classic "HA" case: Take some stateful service that is not distributed in itself like NFS (which is not distributed on the server side) or MySQL add some [Pacemaker](http://www.linux-ha.org/wiki/Pacemaker) magic with some [DRBD](http://www.drbd.org/) mixed in and you're good.
 Or miserable.

 If you look into the details, most of the time your basically cheating your way out of the [CAP theorem](http://en.wikipedia.org/wiki/CAP_theorem) by denying the existence of network partitions through a second network/heartbeat link.
 Also these kinds of setups are *cause* of failures more often than not.
 For example several github outages were caused by these kind of HA-failures: [Github Mysql failover failure](https://github.com/blog/1261-github-availability-this-week), [Github MLAG failure](https://github.com/blog/1364-downtime-last-saturday).